Helping recruitment agencies up their game

 That’s where we can help.
 We offer them much more than standard compliance accounting, and will work closely with them to grow their businesses.
 We even arrange seminars and networking sessions to help them develop ideas and new contacts.

-What about your knowledge of the sector?
+What about your knowledge of the recruitment agencies sector?
 Is it really that important?

 That means agenices need to be much more strategic, expert and specialist if they’re going to succeed.
 We bring an inside view of that process to the accountancy work we offer them.

 You say specialism is important.
-What are the growth niches in recruitment?
+What are the growth niches in recruitment agencies?

 When it comes to our clients, we’re working increasingly with companies that specialise in IT and Technology recruitment.
 Firms in this area particularly demand professional, friendly accountants who give value for money and put their hearts and souls into their work.
 It fits with the ethos – and the results they want to achieve.